 c.
-Hold a bachelor's or higher degree from a senior institution that was accredited at the time the degree was earned.
+Hold a bachelor's or higher degree from a senior institution that was approved by the U.S. DOEaccredited at the time the degree was earned.

 d.
 Recommendation for an alternative certificate in the appropriate teaching field and grade level(s) by the employing Alabama county/city superintendent.
 The recommendation must include the classroom schedule verifying appropriate in-field placement, and participation in the Alabama Teacher Mentoring Program (ATMP).